 ORIGINATOR CHECKLIST (MUST BE COMPLETED) PLEASE STATE 'YES' OR 'NO' Has legal advice been sought on this submission?
-The Originator is the Solicitor and Monitoring Officer.
+Yes - Originator is a solicitor and the PCC's monitoring officer.
 Has the PCC's Chief Finance Officer been consulted?
-Yes Have equality, diversity and human rights implications been considered including equality analysis, as appropriate?
-Not relevant Have human resource implications been considered?
-Not relevant Is the recommendation consistent with the objectives in the Police and Crime Plan?
-Yes Has consultation been undertaken with people or agencies likely to be affected by the recommendation?
-Yes - see paragraph 2.4 Has communications advice been sought on areas of likely media interest and how they might be managed?
-Not relevant Have all relevant ethical factors been taken into consideration in developing this submission?
-Yes
+Yes.
+Have equality, diversity and human rights implications been considered including equality analysis, as appropriate?
+Yes, although not directly applicable.
+Have human resource implications been considered?
+Yes, although not directly applicable.
+Is the recommendation consistent with the objectives in the Police and Crime Plan?
+Yes.
+Has consultation been undertaken with people or agencies likely to be affected by the recommendation?
+Yes - the Chief Constable, Chief Financial Officer for the PCC and Chief Constable have been consulted upon aspects of the paper.
+Has communications advice been sought on areas of likely media interest and how they might be managed?
+No - Media interest not anticipated.
+Have all relevant ethical factors been taken into consideration in developing this submission?
+Yes.